Treat your friends with homemade cookie mix gift jars. They will love making their own homemade warm and delicious cookies in a jar.

 - Candy canes (crushed)

-- Oreos, cut into pieces
+- Oreos, broken into pieces

 Hi!
 I am wondering what size jar you used for this recipe?
 I am wanting to make these in bulk as gifts for friends.
 There are so many different jar sizes to choose from.